brontolinux/cfengine-systemd/README.md

 I have observed a behavior that I didn't expect, probably due to the service units being called by the target unit instead of directly.
-If you disable a service via systemctl, say cf-serverd, that service will be nonetheless brought up at the next start of the cfengine3.target.
+If you disable a service via systemctl, say cf-serverd, that service will be nonetheless brought up at the next start of the cfengine3 target.
 To ensure that the service is really disabled and for good, you need to **mask** it: